vmware/terraform-provider-wavefront/README.md

 If you experience any issues, please do not hesitate to submit an issue, and we will prioritize accordingly!!!

-### Running the Plugin
+## Using the Plugin

-Use the main.tf file to create a test config, such as the following below:
+Use the `main.tf` file to create a test config, such as the following below:

 ```terraform
  provider "wavefront" {